shesek/bcash-instadump/README.md

 and send the purchased BTC to the bitcoin address provided in `--payout`.

 You can specify `--input` multiple times, or specify a CSV file instead with `--inputs utxos.csv`.
-All the inputs will be joined together in a single transaction (see "*Privacy Concerns*" below).
+All the inputs will be joined together in a single transaction (see "*Privacy Considerations*" below).
 Only `p2pkh` scripts are currently supported.

 To receive an email receipt from ShapeShift, specify `--email <address>` (optional).